bpda-research-division/neighborhood-change/dialog/about.md

 For summary tables by neighborhood and topic and for further analysis of demographic and housing trends in Boston, see our [Historical Trends in Boston's Neighborhoods](https://www.bostonplans.org/research/research-publications?search=historical+&amp;sortby=date&amp;sortdirection=DESC) reports, where most of the data on this website were originally published.

-The full source code for the Neighborhood Change explorer is available on [our Github page](https://github.com/bpda-research-division/neighborhood-change) along with documentation for developers.
+The full source code for the Neighborhood Change Explorer is available on [our Github page](https://github.com/bpda-research-division/neighborhood-change) along with documentation for developers.

 ### Data sources